wheynelau/wheynelau/README.md

 <h3 align "center"> Mindset </h3>

 - Sometimes the best ways to learn are through mistakes: Whether it's syntax errors or in life.
-- Always aim to be better than yesterday, everyday.
+- Always aim to be better than yesterday, every day.
 Consistency and hard work pays off.

 <h3 align "center"> Hobbies </h3>